paniwani/RateMyPI/README.txt

 NOTES:

-activate.php 	- This script activates a new user’s account via email response. addpi.php		- Add's a PI given a oid and user input.
+activate.php 	- Activates a new user’s account via email response. addpi.php		- Add's a PI given a oid and user input.
 Requires activation by admin. addrating.php	- Add's a rating given a pid.
 Requires activation by admin. checklogin.php  - Checks the current session and cookie for login variables.
-Creates $login boolean as flag. db.php			- Connects to and stores all database information. debug.php		- Outputs all variables in $GLOBALS. delete.sql		- Delets all SQL tables. forgot_pass.php - Resets a forgotten password. login.php 		- This script is responsible for verifying a users login credentials. logout.php 		- Logs a user out of the application and terminates session.
+Creates $login boolean as flag. db.php			- Connects to and stores all database information. debug.php		- Outputs all variables in $GLOBALS. delete.sql		- Deletes all SQL tables. forgot_pass.php - Resets a forgotten password. login.php 		- This script is responsible for verifying a users login credentials. logout.php 		- Logs a user out of the application and terminates session.